ChainSafe/forest-explorer/docs/api-documentation.md

   {
     "faucet_info": "CalibnetUSDFC",
     "error": {
-      "ServerError": "Invalid address: Not a valid Testnet address" }
+      "ServerError": "Invalid address - failed to parse: Not a valid Testnet address" }
   },
   {
     "faucet_info": "CalibnetFIL",
     "error": {
-      "ServerError": "Invalid address: Not a valid Testnet address" }
+      "ServerError": "Invalid address - failed to parse: Not a valid Testnet address" }
   }
 ]